FAQ

 • Lassen Sie die Hygieneschutzhülle nicht für längere Zeit am Instrument.

-• Empfohlene Hygieneschutzhüllen finden Sie im Folgenden.
+• Empfohlene Hygieneschutzhüllen finden Sie nachfolgend.

 • TIDIShield, Art.-Nr.: 20808, Art.-Nr.: 20987. tidiproducts.com